zakka258/zakka258.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/hans/pen/HlrBE.
+You can find this one at https://codepen.io/zakka258/pen/JxeNJv.

- Uses one time loading gifs, swaps them in and out for the neat transition.

-Adaptation of this Dribble Shot: http://dribbble.com/shots/1353765-Audio-Player?list=show